HORSES 馬

 The taonga pūoro performed by Mahina-Ina Kingi-Kaui and Ariana Tikao brought an essential grounding to the work, holding a sense of breath, land and lineage that shaped how the electronic and jazz elements could move.
 Working with Daniel Belton and Good Company Arts over the course of this trilogy has been a rare and meaningful collaboration, where music became a living architecture for dance, cinema and cultural exchange.
 Horses completes this journey with a sense of flow, continuity, and shared presence"

-Daniel and Donnine's creative partnership spans 35 years, beginning as students in 1988 when they danced together, co-choreographing and performing in GCA's formative works.
-Donnine's contribution extends far beyond her role as Creative Producer.
-For Horses and across the Asia-Pacific trilogy, she has been deeply involved in every design decision - influencing costume and couture, present and active in all film shoots and choreographic labs, running cameras when needed, and providing the logistical planning that enables these transcultural collaborations to develop.
+Daniel and Donnine's creative partnership spans 35 years, beginning as students in 1988 when they danced together, later working in the UK and Europe before returning to Aotearoa to co-choreograph and perform in GCA's formative works.
+For Horses and across the Asia-Pacific trilogy, Donnine has been involved in design decisions influencing costume and couture, present in all film shoots and choreographic labs, running cameras when needed, and providing the logistical planning that enables these multi-cultural collaborations to develop.
 This trilogy, and all GCA projects, carry her creative fingerprints.

 Vision